VladyslavHorbachenko/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/Sprint5.md

 ### Questions you need to answer

 1. Describe your **process** of breaking release 2 into user stories.
 What changed from release 1?
 What conversations did you have with your team to determine release 2 features?
+	From  release 2 we have change CSS3 styles, add some more CRUD operations on Data Types
 2. Choose a user story from release 2.
 Describe your **reasoning** as you broke down that particular user story into individual tasks.
+	CRUD operations on Data Types was added after broke down task

+	Administrators should be able to add, edit, and delete data types.
+Here are some examples of the following data we would keep track of:
+	Eco-Soap Bank Hubs (our physical locations), Supplier data, Distribution data

 3. Choose a user story from release 1 that you worked on.
 How long did it take to ship?
 Did it take longer than expected?
 Why / Why not?

+	First of all took some time figure out new stack of technology, it took 2 weeks to deliver first release to be working

 ## Prompt 2 - Communicating Technical Decisions